2019 Being Brave Gala

-On Friday, November 8, 2019, a star-studded cast came together for Being Brave - An Evening to Celebrate Survivors at the Nicholas Music Center in New Brunswick, NJ.
-The event was hosted by Lisa Guerrero, Inside Edition’s award-winning, internationally acclaimed chief investigative reporter.
-Join us as we honor Tarana Burke, social justice activist and founder of the #MeToo movement!
+On Friday, November 8, 2019, a star-studded cast came together for Being Brave - An Evening Honoring Survivors at the Nicholas Music Center in New Brunswick, NJ.
+The event was sponsored by Cadillac and hosted by Lisa Guerrero, Inside Edition’s award-winning, internationally acclaimed chief investigative reporter.
+Thank you to all who joined us as we honored Tarana Burke, social justice activist and founder of the #MeToo movement!

 Being Brave honored women who bravely pursue safety and fiercely embark upon a new beginning.
 The event showcased the importance of permanent, affordable and supportive housing for these brave survivors and encouraged a nationwide expansion of the "housing first" model in which we operate upon at Town Clock.
 Currently, there are only 40 facilities in the United States that operate under this model.
 We want to change that!